Dharmaskandha

 It begins with a matrka as a summary of the topics, showing its antiquity, as these were supposedly only assigned by the Buddha himself.
-It presents 21 subjects, the first 15 of which concern the practice of the spiritual path, and the realization of its fruits.
+It presents 21 subjects, the first 15 of which concern the practice of the spiritual path and the realization of its fruits.
 The 16th deals with "various issues".
 Subjects 17 to 20 deal with the enumeration of the ayatanas, dhatus and skandhas as encompassing "all dharmas".
-The 21st is regards dependent origination.
+The 21st concerns dependent origination.

 Frauwallner concludes that the Dharmaskandha is from a period before then split between the Sanskrit and Pāli Abhidharma traditions, based on its correlation with the Pāli Vibhanga.
 He thus dates it to pre-Ashoka Buddhism.
 Yin Shun notes it being mentioned in the Mulasarvastivada Vinaya-vyakaraṇa, indicating its early inclusion in the Sarvastivada canon.
 These two combined, would suggest the Mulasarvastivada having its own canon at quite an early date.

 Yin Shun also cites three points for considering this text to be sourced in a pre-sectarian Abhidharma: